-Can CBD Help Cats With Kidney Disease, and if So, How?
+Can CBD Help Cats With Kidney Disease?

 - Chronic kidney disease (CKD) commonly occurs in cats upon reaching old age and felines that have it suffer from progressive symptoms that gradually worsen over time.
 In most cats, CKD is idiopathic, which means that they happen spontaneously and without a clear cause (1).